antespi/weird_salads/README.md

 ## Reception screen

 All user can add new ingredients deliveries.
-This will create a income entry into the inventary
+This will create a income entry into the inventary.

 ## Waste screen